benchristel/sindarin/preface.md

 In the years that followed, more of Tolkien's unpublished notes came to light, and some of them proved that a lot of words and grammar used in the movies were inaccurate.
-Many of the websites that used movie-style Sindarin were updated, but the movies themselves, of course, were not.

-This means that if you learn only "correct" Sindarin, much of what's said in the
-_Lord of the Rings_
+For instance, movie phrases such as [.s.salo le hannon] ("thank you") and [.s.salo hennaid] ("thanks"), are now widely regarded as incorrect (or at least unsupported by evidence from Tolkien's own writings).
+Nevertheless, you can still find Tolkien fans on the Web using [.s.salo le hannon] to mean "thank you", because there is simply no better alternative.

+The upshot of all of this is that learning proper Tolkien-Sindarin is not sufficient to understand the dialogue in the _Lord of the Rings_ movies, much less the living Sindarin language spoken on the Web.
+And these versions of the language cannot be dismissed lightly; I expect my readers will be nearly as interested in them as in Tolkien-canon.

-movies will sound strange or just be unintelligible.
-For this reason, I've included the movies' mistaken words in this book and marked them with a dagger (&dagger;).
+For that reason, I've included the movies' idiosyncratic words in this book and marked them with a dagger (&dagger;).
-I don't *officially* recommend using them yourself, but at least this way you'll be able to understand what Aragorn and Legolas are saying.

-I have another, more personal reason for including movie-Sindarin in this book.
-The very first Sindarin sentence I remember reading was written not by Tolkien, but by David Salo, who did the Elvish (and Dwarvish and Orcish) translations for the films.
-Movie-Sindarin was my introduction to the language, and without Salo's work I might never have started learning Elvish at all.
-I therefore feel indebted to Salo, and want to make sure that his work on the language, as well as Tolkien's, is properly appreciated.

 ## Typographical Conventions